-The seasonal cycle of the Asian Monsoon has a strong impact on the mixed layer of the Arabian Sea as well as on the circulation at intermediate layer.
-The western boundary circulation reverses direction from a strong northward flow in summer (Fig. 5a) to a weaker southward flow in winter (Fig. 5b) even between 450-500 m depth.
-For the annual mean this sums up to a northward directed western boundary current, as previously found by Schott and McCreary (2001), with the strongest variability off the Somali and Omani coast (Fig. 5c).
+Focusing on the northwestern Indian Ocean, the strong seasonal cycle of the Asian Monsoon has an important impact on the mixed layer of the Arabian Sea as well as on the circulation at intermediate layer.
+Between 450-500 m depth the western boundary circulation reverses direction from a strong northward flow in summer (Fig. 2a) to a weaker southward flow in winter (Fig. 2b).
+For the annual mean this sums up to a northward directed western boundary current, as previously found by Schott and McCreary (2001), with the strongest variability off the Somali and Omani coast (Fig. 2c).

-During the summer monsoon enhanced upwelling occurs along the western boundary leading to the incidence of phytoplankton blooms, resulting in a region of highest biological productivity in the world ocean (Qasim, 1982).
+During the summer monsoon enhanced upwelling occurs along the western boundary leading to a region of highest biological productivity.
 Hence, the core of the ASOMZ is expected to be located at the same place at intermediate depth due to resulting high consumption rates below high productivity rates.
-However, the core of the ASOMZ is shifted away from that region and is more pronounced in the eastern basin than at the expected area along the western boundary (Fig. 2, 4; Acharya and Panigrahi, 2016).
-Suboxic conditions with oxygen concentration of less than 10 μmol/kg can be found between 200 and 1000 m depth (Fig. 3) with weak annual variability in the deeper core according to gridded observational data (not shown).
+However, the core of the ASOMZ is shifted away from that region and is more pronounced in the eastern basin than at the expected area along the western boundary (Fig. 5, 4; Acharya and Panigrahi, 2016).
+Suboxic conditions with oxygen concentration of less than 10 μmol/kg are found between 200 and 1000 m depth (Fig. 3) with weak annual variability in the deeper core according to gridded observational data (not shown).
 The east-west contrast in oxygen concentrations found in the updated WOA 13 data (Fig. 4) confirms the results shown in Resplandy et al. (2012), who used a prior version of the WOA data.

-However, oxygen concentrations from monthly mean gridded observations indicate a weak seasonal variability in the upper level of the ASOMZ showing higher oxygen values in spring intermonsoon, which are more pronounced in the eastern basin and slightly higher oxygen at the end of the winter monsoon only for the western basin (Fig. 4a).
+However, oxygen concentrations from monthly mean gridded observations indicate a waek seasonal variability in the upper level of the ASOMZ showing higher oxygen values in spring intermonsoon (Fig. 4a), which are more pronounced in the east and slightly higher oxygen at the end of the winter monsoon only for the western basin.
 This ventilation goes along with a shallowing of the suboxic layer in May and June (Fig. 4b).
-This seasonal variability was observed earlier by Sarma (2002) and Banse et al. (2014) showing higher oxygen values in the northern AS at around 300 m depth during the northeast monsoon
+This seasonal variability was observed earlier by Sarma (2002) and Banse et al. (2014) showing higher oxygen values in the northern AS at around 300 m depth during the northeast monsoon.

 In this study main pathways of virtual advective Lagrangian particles in the AS are determined on three different layers at the top, the middle and the bottom of the ASOMZ as well as their temporal and spatial variability.
-To consider the east west contrast of the ASOMZ one release location of particles is placed in the eastern basin, where the suboxic layer is thickest during winter monsoon.
+To consider the east - west contrast of the ASOMZ one release location of particles is placed in the eastern basin, where the suboxic layer is thickest during winter monsoon.
 The other release location is in the western part of the ASOMZ, where primary production is strongest during the summer monsoon.